netraju/go-sample-contacts/readme.md

 Main.go is the entry point of this api, and it hosts app.go, which handles the req/res followed by model.go, which interacts with db server. main.go -> app.go -> models.go -> db

-It also a test file called main_test.go, which can be run like this.
+It also has a test file called main_test.go, which can be run like this.
 \> go test -v